Green Sea Turtles

 Their name comes from the color of their fat, not their shell, as commonly believed.

 They are listed as Endangered in the US and around the world by the IUCN Red List.

 This species can be found in the sub-tropics and tropics worldwide, with major nesting beaches in Tortuguero (Costa Rica), Oman, Florida, and Raine Island (Australia) where thousands of turtles nest each night during peak nesting season.
 They are also found nesting on French Frigate Shoals in the Northwestern Hawaiian Islands, Guam, American Samoa, Suriname, Georgia, South Carolina, North Carolina, Puerto Rico, and the US Virgin Islands.

-Population declines are mainly due to harvest for eggs and meat for human consumption.
+Population declines are mainly due to harvest of their eggs and meat for human consumption.
 Fibropapilloma (also known as FP) is a disease associated with lesions and rapid tumor growth on the eyes, mouth, and soft-skin areas, as well as internal organs.
-FP, believed to be connected to pollution, has greatly affected their populations, especially in Florida and Hawaii, but also the Caribbean and Australia.
+FP, believed to be connected to ocean pollution, has greatly affected their populations, especially in Florida and Hawaii, but also the Caribbean and Australia.

 Did You Know?

 These turtles are distributed worldwide and nest in more than 80 countries.
 Nearly all Hawaiian Green sea turtles migrate to nest at French Frigate Shoals in the Northwestern Hawaiian Islands (NWHI), located approximately 500 miles NW of Honolulu.
 The NWHI are designated as a refuge and are restricted to scientific research only.

 There was once a turtle fishery off Key West, Florida until they were protected in the 1970’s.
 Today at the site of the former A. Granday Turtle Cannery lies Turtle Kraals, a restaurant and bar.
 Captured animals were kept here prior to being exported as a delicacy around the world.